elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 # Fitter Configuration

 The fitter configuration specifies what and how the datamining task should be performed.
-Notably, the type of the fitter will specifiy the task, currently either one of least square regression, density estimation or classification.<br/>
+Notably, the type of the fitter will specify the task, currently either one of least square regression, density estimation or classification.<br/>
 Besides the type, many aspects of the SG++-related parameters, such as the grid type, grid level (gridConfig),